icesiv/play_ugg/README.md

 3. Copy the contents of `config_template.json` into a new file called `config.json` (must be on the same level as `config_template.json`).
 Input the corresponding values in this file.
 More info [below](#config-file-settings-explained).

-4. (Optional) You can choose to discard the `config_template.json` once above is completed.
+4. Edit `excel_files/input.xlsx` and set your desired SKU, size and quantity.

 5. Run the file `run_scraper.bat` by double clicking it to start the scraper.

-6. Program outputs will be generated in a folder named `output_data`
+6. Program outputs will be generated in `excel_files/logs`

 # Config File Contents Explained

-- `USERNAME` - Username used for login on the website https://sanukus.deckersb2b.deckers.com/#/login
+- `USERNAME` - Username used for login on the website

-- `PASSWORD` - Password used for login on the website https://sanukus.deckersb2b.deckers.com/#/login
+- `PASSWORD` - Password used for login on the website